rjt5950/MediaProjectionSampleApp/README.md

 ## Features

-*   **Screen Capture**: High-quality screen capture using `MediaProjection`.
+*   **High Performance Screen Capture**: Uses a dedicated `HandlerThread` for image processing and **Bitmap Pooling** to minimize memory churn and avoid UI lag.
-*   **Foreground Service**: Robust capture handling via a Foreground Service with a persistent notification.
+*   **Foreground Service**: Robust capture handling via a Foreground Service with a persistent notification and a built-in **Stop Action**.
 *   **Custom Storage**: Saves screenshots to a custom folder at the root of internal storage: `/sdcard/MediaProjectionSampleApp/`.
 *   **Gallery Integration**: Uses `MediaScannerConnection` to batch-index screenshots so they appear in the system Gallery after the capture session ends.
-*   **Modern Android Support**: Targets Android 15 (API 36) and handles scoped storage and notification permissions.
+*   **Modern Android Support**: Targets Android 15 (API 36) with full support for Scoped Storage and the latest notification permission models.
-*   **UI Synchronization**: Uses a `BroadcastReceiver` to ensure the activity UI stays in sync with the service state, even when capture is stopped from the system status bar.
+*   **Clean Architecture**:
+    *   `Constants.java`: Centralized management of actions, keys, and identifiers.
+    *   `PermissionManager.java`: Encapsulated logic for multi-step permission flows.
+    *   **Broadcast UI Sync**: Real-time synchronization between service state and activity button text.

 ## Requirements